outline of the programme

 VENUES & Timing

 The all-day workshops run on a Friday between 9:30am and 5:00pm except January 2020, which runs on a Thursday.
+N.B. programme dates and venues will not vary from those shown below, however the content of the workshops is under constant review and may change.

 MAY 08, 09, 10